How much does a PCR test for coronavirus cost?

 Other examples of countries

-In Russia, it is possible to be tested with or without symptoms.
-Russia’s healthcare system is universal, but if you don’t have a health card you can also have yourself tested.
-In a private laboratory with results within 24 hours, the price of a PCR test is around 2,000 rubles, or about €22.
+In Russia, you can be tested with or without symptoms.
+The Russian healthcare system is universal, but if you don’t have a health card, you can also have yourself tested.
+In a private laboratory with results within 24 hours, the price of a PCR test is around 2,000 rubles, or around €22.

-The United Arab Emirates also has a very strict policy on the Coronavirus.
+The United Arab Emirates is also a country with a very strict Coronavirus policy.
 However, the Dubai Health Authority has decided to reduce the price of a PCR test.
-Its aim is to make it more accessible to the public, to encourage them to carry it out, in order to be more proactive and implement measures adapted to the situation.
+The aim is to make the test more accessible to the population, to encourage them to carry it out, in order to be more proactive and implement measures adapted to the situation.
 The PCR test was initially billed at AED 370 per person, or around €85, and has been revalued at AED 250 per person, or around €57.
-Clemenceau Medical Center offers home testing accompanied by a healthcare professional for an additional AED 200, or around €46.
+The Clemenceau Medical Center offers to carry out the test at home, accompanied by a healthcare professional, for an additional AED 200, or around €46.

 No matter what country you’re in, or what country you’re planning to expatriate to, it’s now essential to have a PCR test (and a negative one if you’re about to leave).
 Prices vary widely from country to country, depending on health policies and the commercial policies of doctors and laboratories.